AashitV/htb-screencrack-solution/README.md

 This repository contains Team 7's walkthrough and proof-of-concept exploit for the Hack The Box machine **ScreenCrack**, which simulates a vulnerable Laravel-based web application.

+**ScreenCrack** is a web challenge with Medium difficulty, which functions by taking url as an input and providing the page's Screenshot and Source code.

 We explore a full **SSRF-to-RCE** exploit chain by injecting malicious job payloads into Redis via gopher protocol, triggering RCE through Laravel’s job queue mechanism.

  **This project is for educational purposes only.**